What is the Sinclair Method?

 Why Abstinence Does Not Work

-At some point, alcoholics are unable to fend off the urge to drink, no matter what they try.
+At some point, most alcohol-dependent drinkers are unable to fend off the urge to drink, no matter what they try.
 When people do drink after sustained abstinence, it is more often than not a self-destructive binge characterized by larger quantities of use than before they stopped.
 This is also a part of the Alcohol Deprivation Effect.

 In order to fix the problem, you have to actively teach your brain that alcohol use does not result in pleasure.